roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-15 ****** byStoryTeller07© Neither of them noticed two girls walk in.
+Neither of them noticed two girls walk in.
 They were what Hollie was pretending to be, though her actions proved she was a young slut, whereas they just looked it.
 They were both eighteen and inexperienced.
 They stared at the woman bobbing her head up and down in the guys lap.
 They sidled behind a rack of shoes, mesmerised by the audacity of what was happening.
 They gripped each other's arms, with grins plastered on their faces.

   Hollie meant to catch his cum in her mouth, save making a mess.
 Instead he leaned back in the chair groaning.
 His sperm splashed in her face and hair.
 As usual she wiped and licked it from her hand.
 She sucked his deflating cock, cleaning him up, and shoved it back into his pants.